 As a mom to three kids, we have been around the block when it comes to owning toys.
 My kids are hard on toys…if they are cheaply made they don’t tend to last more than a few days around here (not for a lack of my lecturing about taking care of what we have, mind you).

-I hope you will find this list filled with classic, timeless selections for your little one!
 My list of the best toys for toddlers is divided into sections based on the domains of early childhood development.
 After all, toys can provide some of the best learning opportunities all while being disguised as fun. :)

-Toys that Encourage Fine Motor Development
+Toddler Toys that Encourage Fine Motor Development

-These blocks are amazing and are on our wishlist!
+These blocks are amazing and are on our toy gift wish list!
 They might look like ordinary wooden blocks…but they stick together because they are magnetic!
 The magnets are placed inside the wood, an important safety feature.
 The manufacturer says they are appropriate for children 6 months+, but I would still be hesitant to use the smallest cubes with toddlers who still put toys in their mouth.
 The only bad thing about these blocks is that they are pretty pricey.
 They are extremely well-made, however, and would last for years to come.

-This is a toy that has miraculously survived all three children in our household.
+This is a toddler toy that has miraculously survived all three children in our household.
 It has been a favorite of my children and guests alike.
 And as they have grown, I have even transformed it into a learning toy!

 We all love LEGO Duplo for our toddlers…but a pretend play ice cream set just takes the cake (no pun intended). :)